RyanDaDeng/branching-assessment/readme.md

 ##### Strategy Pattern - Rule Design

-The rule design follows Strategy pattern (OOP: polymorphism), which means all core logic has been encapsulated in AssessmentProcessor, and what you do is just to create a new strategy by extending AbstractRule class (the class implements RuleInterface).
+The rule design follows Strategy pattern (OOP: polymorphism), which means all the core logic has been encapsulated in AssessmentProcessor, and what you do is just to create a new strategy by extending AbstractRule class (the class implements RuleInterface).

 This ensures any skip/branching logic can be freely added to the logic without touching any core code.